pandas-dev/pandas/web/pandas/pdeps/0017-backwards-compatibility-and-deprecation-policy.md

 ## General policy

-This policy applies to the public API.
-Anything not part of the public API or is marked as "Experimental" may be changed or removed at anytime.
+This policy applies to the [public API][1].
+Anything not part of the [public API][1] or is marked as "Experimental" may be changed or removed at anytime.

 - Breaking backwards compatibility should benefit more than it harms users.
 - Breaking changes should go through a deprecation cycle before being implemented.